mhassett03/memory-game/README.md

 ----

-> The advantage of a bad memory is that
+> "The advantage of a bad memory is that
 > one enjoys several times the same good
 > things for the first time.”
 > ― Friedrich Nietzsche